nextauthjs/next-auth/README.md

 ## Configuration

+Configuration is much simpler and more powerful than in NextAuth 1.0, with both SQL and Document databases supported out of the box.
+There are predefined models for Users and Sessions, which you can use, extend or replace with your own!

+### Server

 To add `next-auth` to a project, create a file to handle authentication requests at `pages/api/auth/[...slug.js]` with a list of authentication providers (e.g. Twitter, Facebook, Google, GitHub, etc) and your database (e.g. MongoDB, MySQL, Elasticsearch, etc).

 All requests to `pages/api/auth/*` (signin, callback, signout) will be automatically handed by NextAuth.